Business Loan APR: How to Easily Calculate Your Loan Cost

-APR stands for annual percentage rate and refers to the annual rate that you’ll be charged for when you take out a business loan.
-It’s calculated by your chosen financial institution.
-The APR for your small business loan includes all fees which have to do with your loan such as an origination fee and interest.
+APR stands for annual percentage rate and refers to the annual rate that you’ll be charged by your chosen financial intuition when you take out a business loan.
+The APR for your small business loan includes all fees associated with your loan, including origination fees and interest.

-While some small business owners look only for low monthly payments and interest rates, understanding small business loan APR rates can give you a more complete understanding of your loan cost.
-APR is basically your business loan interest rate plus any fees associated with your loan rolled into one number.
+While some small business owners look only for low monthly payments and interest rates, understanding small business loan APR rates can give you a better understanding of your loan cost.
+Essentially, APR is your business loan interest rate, plus any fees associated with your loan rolled into one number.

-Sometimes it’s possible that one lender could offer lower interest rates than others, but their additional fees might actually make the loan more expensive than a lender with higher interest rates but no extra fees.
+It’s possible that one small business lender could offer lower interest rates than others, but their additional service fees might make the loan more expensive than a lender with higher interest rates but no extra fees.
 That’s why it’s important to compare the APR and not just the interest rate.